isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub.rst

     --
     -- *GeneRef*
-    -- Next, we're going to get the gene-id to gene-symbol mapping from the GENCODE -- reference table because the GDC table reference above contains only the gene-id -- while the expression data we want to compare that to contains gene symbols.
+    -- Next, we're going to get the gene-id to gene-symbol mapping from the GENCODE -- reference table because the NCI-GDC table reference above contains only the gene-id -- while the expression data we want to compare that to contains gene symbols.
     GeneRef AS (
     SELECT